Virgin Atlantic swings to full-year loss

-LONDON, Aug 3 (Reuters) - British airline Virgin Atlantic swung to a full-year loss as higher fuel costs and tough economic conditions took their toll, it said on Friday.
+LONDON (Reuters) - British airline Virgin Atlantic VA.UL swung to a full-year loss as higher fuel costs and tough economic conditions took their toll, it said on Friday.

 The carrier, founded by serial entrepreneur Richard Branson, posted a pretax operating loss of 80.2 million pounds ($124.5 million) in the year to the end of February compared to a profit of 18.5 million pounds in 2010/11.

-The airline, part owned by Singapore Airlines, said revenues grew 3 percent to 2.74 billion pounds though fuel costs rose a third.
+The airline, part owned by Singapore Airlines (SIAL.SI), said revenues grew 3 percent to 2.74 billion pounds though fuel costs rose a third.

 Virgin’s passenger numbers rose 2 percent to 5.4 million during the year and its load factor - a measure of how full its planes were - came in at 78 percent.